 Trim the aubergine then halve lengthways.
 Chop each half into four long strips then chop widthways into three chunks.
 Pop the aubergine on a baking tray and drizzle with oil.
 Season with salt and pepper, toss to coat, then spread out in a single layer.
 Roast the aubergine on the top shelf of your oven until golden brown, 20-25 mins.

 Meanwhile, put a large, deep frying pan on medium heat and add the desiccated coconut (no oil).
 Toast until golden brown, 2-3 mins, stirring occasionally, then remove the coconut from the pan.
 TIP: Keep an eye on the coconut, you don't want it to burn!

 Pop your frying pan back on medium-high heat and add a drizzle of oil.
 Add the shallot, stir together and cook until soft and brown, 5 mins.
-Add the garlic, the pasanda seasoning and half the nigella seeds.
-Cook for 1 minute then stir in the chopped tomatoes and onion marmalade.
+Add the garlic, pasanda style seasoning (careful, it's hot - add less if you don't like spice) and half the nigella seeds.
+Cook for 1 minute then stir in the chopped tomatoes, and the onion marmalade.
 Pour in the water (see ingredients for amount), stock paste and chickpeas.
 Simmer uncovered until thickened, 10-15 mins, stirring occasionally.
 Add the aubergine to the curry once it's finished roasting and is golden and tender.

-Once the rice is cooked, fluff it up with a fork and stir in the toasted coconut.
+Once the rice is cooked, fluff it up with a fork and stir in the toasted coconut with a knob of butter (if you have any).
 Taste the curry and add salt and pepper if you think it needs it.
-Serve the rice in bowls with the curry spooned over.
-Finish with a dollop of yoghurt, a scattering of coriander and the remaining nigella seeds.
+Serve the rice in bowls with the curry on the side, a dollop of yoghurt, a scattering of remaining nigella seeds and a sprinkle of coriander.
 Enjoy!